 int[, ,] array3D1 = new int[,,] { { { 1, 2, 3 }, { 4, 5, 6 } },

-If you observe above examples, we declared and initialized a two dimensional array with 3 rows and 2 columns and three dimensional array with 2, 2, 3 dimensions.
+If you observe the above examples, we declared and initialized a two-dimensional array with 3 rows and 2 columns and a three-dimensional array with 2, 2, 3 dimensions.

-In second and fourth statements, while declaration we initialized arrays with values, but without specifying any dimensions.
-Here, the dimensions of an array can be determined by the number of elements so the dimension initializers are not required if we are assigning elements during the initialization.
+In the second and fourth statements, while declarations, we initialized arrays with values without specifying any dimensions.
+Here, the dimensions of an array can be determined by the number of elements, so the dimension initializers are not required if we assign elements during the initialization.

-If you observe the above diagram, we defined a two-dimensional array with 3 rows, 2 columns and inserting the elements in an array based on the defined number of elements.
+If you observe the above diagram, we defined a two-dimensional array with 3 rows, 2 columns and inserted the elements in an array based on the defined number of elements.

 In c#, we can access the values of multidimensional arrays by using the row index and column index values.